dungken/UTC2-AdminEcommerceSystem-NetCore/README.md

 ## Overview

-The UTC2 Admin Ecommerce System is a .NET Core-based application designed to manage and administer an ecommerce platform.
+The Admin Ecommerce System Management is a .NET Core-based application designed to manage and administer an ecommerce platform.
 This system provides functionalities for managing products, orders, customers, and other administrative tasks.

 ## Features